 Welcome to The (Not) Drinking Diary Series!
 I’ll be chatting to people on alcohol and on life; about their sobriety, mindful drinking and/or alcohol free period.

-I met Mia over Instagram (where else?).
-Mia keeps a brilliantly honest instagram account, find that here, and is in the process of launching her own blog … (watch this space).
+I met Mia over on her Instagram the sober glow (where else?).
+Mia keeps a brilliantly honest instagram account, the sober glow, find that here, and is in the process of launching her own blog … (watch this space).
 She is a teetotaling NYC broad who values and enjoys taking care of myself and believes that choosing not to imbibe is the ultimate health choice.
 However, this wasn’t always the case & in her own words:

 “I spent my 20’s dancing on top of New York bars, pouring drinks and getting drunk more nights out of the week than not.